briebug/ngrx-entity-schematic/README.md

 build:fileBuilder
 ```

-In another shell, run the script and watch the `/tmp` dir for changes.
+In another shell, run the following script which will watch the `/tmp` dir for changes.
 Allows for attaching a debugger on port `9222`.
 See the attached `.vscode/launch.json` file for debugging with VSCode.
+Run the `Attach Schematic` debugger.

 ```shell
 run:fileBuilder